The Political Climate in Coquille, OR is Leaning conservative.

 Individual Campaign Contributions in Coquille, OR

-In the last 4 years, there were 288 contributions totaling $15,096 to Republican and conservative campaigns, averaging $52 per contribution.
+In the last 4 years, there were 288 contributions totaling $15,096 to the Republican Party and conservative campaigns, averaging $52 per contribution.

 (source: Federal Election Commission)